Warhammer 40,000: The Horus Heresy

 One of the most successful storylines to be produced by Black Library is the Horus Heresy, a prequel series set ten thousand years prior to the main setting of the wargame and depicting the downfall of the Emperor of Mankind, setting the conflict between Chaos and the Imperium in motion.
 The storyline is divided across multiple series of novels and comic books.

 Video games

 Games Workshop first licensed Electronic Arts to produce Warhammer 40,000 video games, and EA published two games based on Space Hulk in 1993 and 1995.
-Games Workshop then passed the license to Strategic Simulations, which published three games in the late 1990s.
-After Strategic Simulations went defunct in 1994, Games Workshop then gave the license to THQ, and between 2003 and 2011, THQ published 13 games, which include the Dawn of War series.
-After 2011, Games Workshop changed its licensing strategy: instead of an exclusive license to a single publisher, it broadly licenses a variety of publishers.
+Games Workshop then passed the licence to Strategic Simulations, which published three games in the late 1990s.
+After Strategic Simulations went defunct in 1994, Games Workshop then gave the licence to THQ, and between 2003 and 2011, THQ published 13 games, which include the Dawn of War series.
+After 2011, Games Workshop changed its licensing strategy: instead of an exclusive licence to a single publisher, it broadly licenses a variety of publishers.